 Svartifoss Waterfall

-Svartifoss is one of the most iconic waterfalls in Iceland as it is surrounded by basalt columns.
+Svartifoss is one of the most iconic waterfalls in Iceland, and basalt columns surround it.
 The waterfall is located in Vatnajökull National Park, the largest national park in Europe.
-To reach the park you must hike around 30 minutes from the Skaftafell Visitor Center.
-It’s roughly 1.5km with a slight incline so just about anyone should be able to make the hike that passes two other waterfalls along the way.
+You must hike around 30 minutes from the Skaftafell Visitor Center to reach the park.
+It’s roughly 1.5km with a slight incline, so just about anyone should be able to make the hike that passes two other waterfalls.
+The hike is well worth the views, as you can see from the photo!

 Háifoss Waterfall

-The road up to the waterfall is rough for low clearance vehicles.
-While it is nothing compared to the roads we’ve seen in Africa we did see a stranded couple after busting their cars oil pan.
-So I would ensure a proper 4×4 or high clearance vehicle to make the trek to Háifoss.
+While visiting nearby Landmannalauger, we convinced our guide to take us to Háifoss to grab some photos.
+I’m happy he did because our rental camper van would not have done well on the worn road there.
+The road up to the waterfall is rough for low-clearance vehicles.
+While it is nothing compared to the roads we’ve seen in Africa, we did see a stranded couple after busting their car’s oil pan.
+So, I would ensure a proper 4×4 or high-clearance vehicle to make the trek to Háifoss.

 Aldeyjarfoss Waterfall

-This is the second waterfall in a stunning series of waterfalls on the Skjálfandafljót river.
-It’s similar to Svartifoss as you’ll find more dark-colored basalt columns.
-The black basalt columns mixed with the white waters of the fall create a beautiful scene.
-It all adds to the allure and rugged beauty that Iceland contains.
+This is the second waterfall in a stunning series on the Skjálfandafljót river.
+It’s similar to Svartifoss, as it has more dark-colored basalt columns.
+The black basalt columns, mixed with the white waters of the fall, create a beautiful scene.
+It all adds to Iceland’s allure and rugged beauty.
+The waterfall is accessible on a two-hour detour from Goðafoss and requires a 4×4.
+Due to its inaccessibility, you could show up and be completely alone!

 Map to the Best Waterfalls in Iceland